dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

      Writes *element* to *output-stream* at the stream's current position.
-The output-stream must be either ``#"output"`` or ``#"input-output"``.
-It is an error if the type of *element* is inappropriate for the stream's underlying aggregate.
+The stream's direction must be either ``#"output"`` or ``#"input-output"``.
+The results are undefined if the type of *element* is inappropriate for the stream's underlying :gf:`stream-element-type`.

-     If the stream is positionable, and it is not positioned at its end, ``write-element`` overwrites the element at the current position and then advances the stream position.
+     If the stream is positionable, and it is not positioned at its end, :gf:`write-element` overwrites the element at the current position and then advances the stream position.

    :example:

      The following forms bind *stream* to an output stream over an empty string and create the string "I do", using the function :gf:`stream-contents` to access all of the stream's elements.

      .. code-block:: dylan

-       let stream = make(<byte-string-stream>,
+       let stream = make(<string-stream>, direction: #"output");
-                         direction: #"output");
        write-element(stream, 'I');
        write-element(stream, ' ');
        write-element(stream, 'd');